By The Numbers

 As a game designer, your passion is key to your success in the fast-growing gaming industry.
 The skills you acquire will prepare you for a variety of careers in the industry and related fields.
 You could contribute to teams working on an MMORPG, design virtual reality experiences for theme parks, develop military training simulations, develop games for the rapidly expanding health care industry, or even revolutionize course delivery in schools.

-Students take two required and two elective courses from either the game design track (designing, producing and making games) or the game art track (creating and designing the artwork and assets such as characters, props, costumes, architecture, levels and sound).
 A unique feature of the program is the game lab where students come together in interdisciplinary teams to build game prototypes.
 The game lab is offered as a multi-semester sequence beginning in the sophomore year.
 In the senior year, the program culminates in a capstone experience when students take the Senior Project and Seminar.

 Through the QU in LA program, you can spend a semester interning at California companies such as Electronic Arts, Blizzard or Facebook.
 Our students have worked as counselors at iD Tech, a prestigious game design camp held at sites across the country, and our graduates have joined established leaders in entertainment, such as Sesame Workshop.